microsoft/bedrock/gitops/azure-devops/ImageTagRelease.md

-# GitOps CI/CD with Azure Devops

-This section describes how to configure Azure Devops as the CI/CD system for your GitOps Workflow.
+# Guide: Container Image Tag Release Pipeline
+This section describes an example of how to extend your [manifest generation pipeline](PipelineThinking.md) by pre-prending a pipeline to automate incrementing your container image tag names in your high-level defintion using.
+Morever we cover a rudimentary way to perform container promotion with Azure DevOps.

+We recommend following the guide to create a [manifest generation pipeline](README.md) with Azure DevOps first before attempting this scenario.

 ## Prerequisites